 I really liked this book for several reasons.
 One of them was the fact that I had already read some of Gemmell’s books and was familiar with Druss, Nosta Khan, Sieben and Ulric.
 I knew of the back story of the Nadir and the Chiatze, but in this book I finally got to see them next to each other.
 Finding out how Druss got the nickname Deathwalker was an added bonus.

 Another reason why I liked this so much was that the Nadir and the tribes were front and centre.
 Throughout the book I was both surprised at their comradely nature and fun-loving nature as well as disturbed by their rituals and apparent cruelness.
 As a reader you understand that the Nadir and the Chiatze were once one race, one people, but there only thing connecting them now (in the present day) is the colour of their skin.

-I simply loved him Druss, single-mindedly and simplemindedly, decided to seek the ‘magical jewels’ for Klay, a Gothir champion whom he only met a day or two ago, to save him.
-And if that happened to brought him in the middle of a battle, then so be it.
+I simply loved that Druss, single-mindedly and simplemindedly, decided to seek the ‘magical jewels’ for Klay, a Gothir champion whom he only met a day or two ago, to save him.
+And if that happened to lead him into the middle of a battle, then so be it.
 Druss is a man who stands and endures and who would go to great lengths for his friends.
-And who would set aside his dislike for a people he doesn’t like to fight alongside them to protect what is most important to them, just because it’s the right thing to do.
+And who would set aside his dislike for a people he doesn’t like, to fight alongside them to protect what is most important to them, just because it’s the right thing to do.

 I would recommend this book to anyone who likes his or her Fantasy straightforward and epic.